Signature (typography journal): Forum for graphic artists

 However, Simon’s pronounced sympathy for contemporary art meant that along with essays by leading writers of typography and the book arts, such as Beatrice Warde (using the pseudonym Paul Beaujon) and Stanley Morison, Signature also included early original graphic work and writings on their art by both Graham Sutherland and John Piper.
 Art historian Andrew Causey observed that "no journal can make a greater claim to have stimulated the taste that became neo-romanticism", a term applied to the imaginative and often quite abstract landscape-based painting of Paul Nash, Graham Sutherland, John Piper, and others in the late 1930s and 1940s.
 Simon was a friend and early patron of both Sutherland and Piper, and a friend of Paul Nash since 1919.

-The lithographic work by Sutherland that Simon commissioned for the Curwen Press Newsletter cover in 1936 is a broad adaption of the design of his painting Mobile Mask shown at the International Surrealism Exhibition at the Burlington Galleries London in June and July 1936.
+The lithographic work by Sutherland that Simon commissioned for the Curwen Press Newsletter cover in 1936 is a broad adaptation of the design of his painting Mobile Mask shown at the International Surrealism Exhibition at the Burlington Galleries London in June and July 1936.
 Simon noted that it "evoked at the time a certain amount of hostility both inside and outside the Press".
 From Edward Bawden, it drew "congratulations on the new Newsletter and the first appearance of surrealism in the commercial field".
 In 1937 Sutherland's advertisement for zinc lithographic plates in Signature issue six and his menu design for the 56th Dinner of the Double Crown Club reproduced in issue five both use elements of surrealism.
 The frontispiece of issue nine in July 1938 was an etching and aquatint by Sutherland titled Clegyr Boia.
 This was Sutherland's first use of aquatint with etching, and in his new style, quite different from his earlier etchings.